Eggs Benedict Breakfast Bake turns a delicious but fussy classic into a stunning dish for a crowd.

 - 6 English muffins see note at end

 - 4 green onions white and light green parts sliced

 - 4 oz sharp cheddar cheese shredded

 - 2 tbsp yellow mustard

 - 3 large egg yolks

-- The day before you plan to serve your bake, cut your English muffins into cubes.
+- Cut your English muffins into cubes.
 Spread on a baking sheet and broil in the oven for a few minutes to brown them lightly.

-- Generously butter a 9x13 casserole dish and spread the toasted English muffin cubes into the bottom of the dish.
+- Generously butter (2 tablespoons) a casserole dish and spread the toasted English muffin cubes into the bottom of the dish.

-- Heat a non-stick skillet over medium-high heat and sauté the ham and green onions for about 8 minutes, stirring occasionally, until the ham is starting to brown.
+- Heat a non-stick skillet over medium-high heat and melt the remaining tablespoon of butter in the skillet.
+Sauté the ham and green onions for about 4 minutes, stirring occasionally, until the ham is starting to brown.

 - Layer the cooked ham and green onions on top of the English muffins.

 - Top the ham layer evenly with the shredded cheddar cheese.

 - Whisk together the eggs, milk, sour cream, mustard, salt and cayenne and evenly pour the mixture over the rest of the bake ingredients.